Not only top accommodation; also great scenery, picnics, swimming, fishing and bushwalks

 Mount Yarrahapinni Lookout

-Inland from Macksville, the charming village of Bowraville boasts an excellent museum featuring many valuable collections from the region’s history including a section honouring Frank Partridge VC.
+Inland from Macksville, the charming village of Bowraville boasts an excellent museum featuring many valuable collections from the region’s history.
+Also pay a visit to the Frank Partridge Museum honouring Frank Partridge VC.
 Frank became well known for his winning achievements on Bob Dyers “Pick a Box” radio and television program.
-An excellent gallery displaying the works of many of our local artisans is open on Wednesdays through to Sunday.
+These are both excellent galleries worth your visit, check with your host for opening times.
 Bowraville is also home to a picturesque country racecourse and is worth a visit for a fun day out on race day.

 A little further inland from Macksville you will find Taylors Arm the home of Slim Dusty’s famous “Pub With No Beer“.
 A beautiful drive through bushland, enjoying lunch at the famous pub.
 Take a round trip and continue on through Bowraville on the return journey.

 There are many parks and forests nearby.
 Brochures giving descriptions and locations are displayed on the guest information table in the main lounge area.

 South West Rocks, Hat Head, Gladstone and Kempsey